haydenfd/custom-boxscores/README.md

 ## Custom Boxscores

-- Web app is still under development.
-Please check back in a couple days for an update (should be deployed to this website - *insert URL*).
+- Web app is still under development because my old Mac abruptly stopped working and I nearly finished this project on previous laptop (but did not back the repo up in time).
+Please check back in a couple days for an update (Final website URL will be attached here)
 - The exhaustive list of python libraries used to build the project API is listed in server/requirements.txt.

 ### Stack